muratk3n/thirdwave/en/tweets/2019/week50.md

-spurred by hopelessness and corruption among pharmaceutical monopolies ... the life span of white men and women without a college education began dropping as suicide, alcoholism, and drug addiction caused a die-off, what policymakers began calling “deaths of despair.” ....
+spurred by hopelessness and corruption among pharmaceutical monopolies ... the life span of white men and women without a college education began dropping as suicide, alcoholism, and drug addiction caused a die-off, what policymakers began calling 'deaths of despair.' ....

 At the ballot box, Americans voted for change in 2006, 2008, 2010, 2014, and 2016, veering from party to party in a desperate search for